 - Ask inspector whether the inspection involves an imminent danger hazard.

-Imminent danger hazard = call EHS (335-8501) to meet you at site and take inspector directly to site.
+Imminent danger hazard = contact one of two departments below to meet you at the site and take inspector directly to site.

 Non-imminent danger hazard = gather inspection team for opening conference: